SaiDuanZX/IntuneDocs/intune/certficates-pfx-configure.md

 ![ConnectorDownload][ConnectorDownload]

+ > [!NOTE]
+ > Microsoft Intune Certificate Connector MUST be installed on a separate Windows server.
+It can NOT be installed on the issuing CA.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services**, filter on **Intune**, and select **Microsoft Intune**.
 3. Select **Device configuration**, and then select **Certification Authority**.